 Even partially breastfed babies/toddlers are relatively immune to getting gastroenteritis.

 Therefore, the first step in the treatment of gastroenteritis is to continue breastfeeding, as frequently as the baby desires.
 Not only will continued breastfeeding help in treating the infection, breastfeeding will maintain the baby’s hydration.
-If the baby is already eating food and is not willing to eat, it is fine to stop other food temporarily and continue only with breastfeeding.
+If the baby is already eating food but is not willing to eat while sick, it is fine to stop other food temporarily and continue only with breastfeeding.
 On the other hand, if he is willing to eat food, he should be allowed to eat.

 Usually, the only treatment that is necessary for the vast majority of cases of gastroenteritis is breastfeeding.
 According to the World Health Organization, page 10: “Breastfeeding should always be continued.”